Skip to main content

 Primary Care On Demand syncs with your Mayo Clinic health record, so all of your health information stays in one place.
 This care team can also order labs or tests and submit prescriptions to your preferred pharmacy.

-Other assessment and care options for upper respiratory symptoms include the Primary Care Nurse Triage Line, Check Symptoms in the patient portal and Express Care, which offers both virtual and in-person appointments.
+Other assessment and care options for upper respiratory symptoms include the Primary Care Nurse Triage Line and Express Care, which offers both virtual and in-person appointments.

 Take a home antigen test to check for COVID-19.